Serving all people by providing personalized health and wellness through exemplary care, education and research.

-If you are pregnant or think you may be, tell your doctor.
+If you are pregnant or think you may be, tell your healthcare provider.
 In general, there is no known risk of MRI in pregnancy.
 However, particularly in the first trimester, MRI should only be used to address very important problems or suspected abnormalities.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
-If you are allergic to or sensitive to medications, contrast dye, or iodine, tell your doctors.
+If you are allergic to or sensitive to medicines, contrast dye, or iodine, tell your healthcare providers.

-MRI contrast may have an effect on other conditions such as allergies, asthma, anemia, low blood pressure, kidney disease, and sickle cell disease.
+MRI contrast may have an effect on other conditions.
+These include allergies, asthma, anemia, low blood pressure, kidney disease, and sickle cell disease.

 Nephrogenic systemic fibrosis (NSF) is a very rare but serious complication of MRI contrast use in people with kidney disease or kidney failure.
 If you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or are on dialysis, be sure to tell the MRI technologist or radiologist before getting the contrast dye.